JerryI/wljs-docs/docs/frontend/Importing/Mathematica.md

+# Mathematica

-__Open .nb files__
+__Open `.nb` Files__

 :::warning
-This feature is still in $\alpha$ stage
+This feature is still in the $\alpha$ stage.
 :::

-We provide an automatic conversion of Wolfram Mathematica's `.nb` notebook files to WLJS Notebook `.wln`.
-It transfers input cells with almost no changes, while output cells are transcoded to a suitable for WLJS format
+We provide automatic conversion of Wolfram Mathematica `.nb` notebook files to WLJS Notebook `.wln` format.
+Input cells are transferred with minimal changes, while output cells are transcoded to a format suitable for WLJS.

 ![](./../../Screenshot%202024-12-19%20at%2019.04.41.png)

-There is a problem with styling of the text, which is tricky to convert and render.
-As one can see on the screenshot it is still far from being perfect
+Text styling can be difficult to convert and render accurately.
+As shown in the screenshot, it is still far from perfect.

 ![](./../../Screenshot%202024-12-19%20at%2019.08.58.png)

-If we summarize, what might not work
+### Known Limitations

-- complex text formatting
+- Complex text formatting
-- __output cells__
+- __Output cells__
-- multilayer nested structure
+- Deeply nested structures
-- iconized expressions
+- Iconized expressions
-- some styling options for `Graphics` and `Graphics3D`
+- Certain `Graphics` and `Graphics3D` styling options
-- stored image / video / audio data inside cells
+- Embedded image / video / audio data inside cells